zanonmark/Google-4-TbSync/README.md

 ### How to test

+#### Download an official release

+.xpi packages can be downloaded from [addons.thunderbird.net](https://addons.thunderbird.net) by searching for "Google-4-TbSync", or through the _Add-ons_ menu in Thunderbird.

+### Try the latest code

 * [Grab the latest .zip package](https://github.com/zanonmark/Google-4-TbSync/archive/refs/heads/main.zip).
 * Unzip it wherever you want.
 * Load it as a temporary add-on from Thunderbird > Tools > Add-ons > cog icon > Debug Add-ons > Load Temporary Add-on (pick manifest.json for example).